83% of British Transport Police Unsupportive of Merger with Police Scotland

 More positively, many respondents thought that the move to Police Scotland could provide greater development opportunities, although it was not clear whether this would adversely affect officers’ terms and conditions.

 In November 2014 the Smith Commission recommended that the functions of the BTP in Scotland should be a devolved matter.
-It was expected that railway policing in Scotland will transfer to Police Scotland in April 2019, under the Railway Policing (Scotland) Act 2017, however, the Joint Programme Board which oversees the merger agreed to extend the timetable yesterday (Tues 20th).
+It is expected that railway policing in Scotland will transfer to Police Scotland in April 2019, under the Railway Policing (Scotland) Act 2017.

 One respondent told researchers: “The merger provides an additional strain on an already stretched service and more transformation at an already turbulent time within [Police Scotland’s] short history.”